segmentio/segment-docs/src/privacy/bcr-compliance.md

 2. On the General Settings page, click the **Delete Workspace** button.
 3. Follow the prompts on the pop-up to delete your workspace.

 After you delete your workspace, Segment removes all data associated with your workspace within 30 days in a process called a [complete data purge](#what-is-a-complete-data-purge).
+For a status update on the deletion progress, raise a support ticket with the Customer Success team by emailing [friends@segment.com](mailto:friends@segment.com).

 > warning "Purging data from workspaces deleted prior to March 31, 2022"
-> If you deleted your workspace prior to March 31, 2022, and would like to have data associated with your workspace purged from Segment servers, please raise a support ticket with the Customer Success team by emailing [friends@segment.com](mailto:friends@segment.com).
-In your email to Customer Success, please include either the slug or the ID of the workspace you'd like to have purged from Segment servers.
+> If you deleted your workspace prior to March 31, 2022, and would like to have data associated with your workspace purged from Segment servers, raise a support ticket with the Customer Success team by emailing [friends@segment.com](mailto:friends@segment.com).
+In your email to Customer Success, include either the slug or the ID of the workspace you'd like to have purged from Segment servers.

 If you do not delete your data after you stop using Segment, it remains in Segment's internal servers until you submit a written request that your data be deleted.